-N BARCLAY LANE lived the Misses Ellen and Judith Anderson, daughters of William A. Anderson, the "Lame Lion of Rockbridge," who was wounded in the Civil War and later became atopular with several generations of young women, for whom she provided lodging when they attended dances at the local colleges, was Miss Lizzie Graham.
-Her house, which stood on Letcher Avenue, was pictured in the movie Brother Rat, which starred Ronald Reagan.
+🔊 n Barclay Lane lived the Misses Ellen and Judith Anderson, daughters of William A. Anderson, the "Lame Lion of Rockbridge," who was wounded in the Civil War and later became at-

 Judith, left, and Ellen Anderson, ages about 7 and 5 torney general of Virginia.
 Miss Ellen, who studied art in Paris and later drew sketches for The New York Times, was goddaughter of Miss Mildred Lee.
 She was president of the Mary Custis Lee chapter of the United Daughter of the Confederacy and when she retired from that post, she announced that the chapter was being disbanded.